-- Trip to Lindisfarne, including a visit to Lindisfarne Priory
+- Trip to Lindisfarne, including a taste of locally produced mead

 Our tour begins as you arrive at your hotel in Harrogate, at the edge of the Yorkshire Dales.
-We spend four nights here at the Crown Hotel, the Tour Inn or the Old Swan.
 One of England's most attractive towns, Harrogate retains many Georgian and Victorian features including its original spa buildings.
 After time to discover your new surroundings, and to perhaps visit the famous Betty's Tea Rooms, this evening we meet for dinner in the hotel.
 (D)

 This morning we travel by rail to York, a beautiful walled city steeped in centuries of history.
 We discover much of the city's long and fascinating story on a guided walking tour of its main attractions.
 These include the incomparable Minster, which is one of Europe's largest and most ornate gothic cathedrals, and the Shambles, a quaint street that has remained almost unchanged since the Middle Ages.

 Leaving Harrogate behind, today we travel on the famous Settle & Carlisle Line.
 The 72-mile route is regularly voted one of the world's top railroad journeys, and once we set off it is easy to see why.
 Cross over the wonderful Ribblehead Viaduct that cuts through the Yorkshire Dales and is overlooked by the mighty Whernside.
 The line also skirts the North Pennines, designated an Area of Natural Beauty for its breathtaking examples of the glory of nature.
-Once in Carlisle we transfer onto the Hadrian's Wall Line to Hexham, where we continue by coach to our hotel - the historic White Swan Hotel in Alnwick.
+Once in Carlisle we transfer by rail to Hexham.
+On arrival, we continue by coach to our hotel in Alnwick.
 (B, D)

 This morning we enjoy a guided tour around the beautifully landscaped Alnwick Gardens.
 The gardens are a vibrant place; magnificent architecture and lovingly tended plants and flowers are brought to life with a variety of water features.
 After dinner back at the hotel, we take a drive into Kielder Forest for star gazing.
 Overnight Alnwick.
 (B, D)

 *Please note that due to tidal variance, the time of the visit to Lindisfarne is subject to change.
 (B, D)

-After breakfast in the hotel, we transfer to Alnmouth station where we join the East Coast Mainline route back to York (First Class), a fitting place to end our adventure.
+After breakfast in the hotel, we transfer to Alnmouth station where we join the LNER rail service back to York (First Class), a fitting place to end our adventure.
 (B)

 White Swan Hotel, Alnwick

-The White Swan Hotel is a 300 year old coaching inn set in the heart of the historic town of Alnwick, close to Alnwick Castle and gardens.
-The hotel has a bar, a bistro and an oak panelled restaurant which features stained glass windows, mirrors and other fixtures and fittings from RMS Olympic, the Titanic's sister ship.
+The White Swan Hotel is a 300-year-old coaching inn set in the heart of the historic town of Alnwick, close to Alnwick Castle and gardens.
+The hotel has a bar, a bistro, and an oak-paneled restaurant which features stained glass windows, mirrors and other fixtures and fittings from RMS Olympic, the Titanic's sister ship.
 The well-appointed rooms feature a telephone, television with DVD player, tea and coffee making facilities and a hairdryer.